dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

     POST /api/<apikey>/alarmsystems

 Creates a new alarm system.
 After creation the arm mode is set to `disarmed`.

 !!!
+Important
+    The request is not implemented yet.

+!!!
 Note
     This is only needed than more than one alarm system is needed.
 The "default" alarm system with id "1" is created automatically.